“I was, again, shocked”

 But there were no questions about what longer term climate change action looked like.
 And the one hint we heard from Michael Mann about action by the global community all working together was lost in the grappling over the cause and how there were so many other views than just the scientists ‘opinions’ and they all were equally valid ‘opinions’.
 This was rightly howled down by the audience who were then pulled back by Hamish whose instructions were clearly not to allow this sort of reaction to go un-reprimanded.
 He reminded us of the government’s elected position allowing ‘open minded’ views emphasising that only “some of it is human induced”.

 The truth of it is that there is only one hope we have for climate change action to make any difference to our bush fires from here.
 Just the one!
 And it is that global community that Michael Mann mentioned, working together under the Paris Agreement to all pull back on their carbon emissions – fast and hard from here.
 ALL of them, including our good selves.
 Who is saying this in ways that can be heard?
 Certainly not the government.
 Does the community understand this?
 The impact of Australia will be as a leader in that process.
-Our contribution to emissions reduction must been shown to be significant but it will never save us by itself.
+Our contribution to emissions reduction must be significant but it will never save us by itself.
 But Australia is not leading.
 It is dragging its feet with low targets and by quietly undermining the Paris Agreement process.

 “we must do our utmost to show other countries we mean business”

 I want all this raw emotion out there to translate into a groundswell of community support, not only for their immediate needs and they are many, but for a simple recognition that this is a huge global issue that requires we must do our utmost to show other countries we mean business.
-Can’t be satisfied with this – ‘we are doing everything we can!’
+Can’t be satisfied with – ‘we are doing everything we can!’
 We are not!
-This 26% reduction should be closer to 50% reduction by 2030 for us- so all the other countries see what I we are prepared to do, beacus that is what it really will take to prevent his sort of occurrence happening every year with increasing ferocity.
+This 26% reduction should be closer to 50% reduction by 2030 for us- so all the other countries see what we are prepared to do, because that is what it really will take to prevent this sort of occurrence happening every year with increasing ferocity.
 No one takes us seriously internationally.
 We have no moral authority.
 Angus Taylor came home early from Madrid because people turned their backs on him.
 Australia – the pariah of progress.

 Our PM has just said at the press club that he doesnt want international regulation requirements (code for the Paris Agreement) – ‘we don’t need to be told what to do by others’.
 But that is exactly what he wants other countries to be doing – they should do more to solve the climate problem.
 International regulation is our best, our only, chance to beat climate change.
 We can fiddle with many things to protect ourselves here, but the big picture lies in shifting our own commitments to international targets and working hard – actually working with others – on the process for making this happen in all countries.